blueneogeo/xtend-tools/README.md

 	a >> [..] // a.each [..] - execute the fn for each item

 	a << b // a.add(b) - add value b

-#### Specific for streams:

-	!a // a.complete - mark the stream as complete

-	a .. [..] // a.onFinish [..] // apply the fn when the stream completes

-	a ?: [..] // a.onError [..] // apply the fn when the stream has an error

 ## Streaming with Opt and operator overloading